 Most Illustrator objects (including shapes like rounded-corner rectangles) contain two basic building blocks: anchor points and paths.
-In fact, these building blocks are the heart of vector graphics.
-Fortunately, you don't really need to worry about the geometric specifics of vectors because Illustrator manages them for you.
-But you do need to understand the basic concept of how Illustrator works with anchor points and paths.
+These building blocks are the heart of vector graphics.
+Fortunately, you don't need to worry about the geometric specifics of vectors because Illustrator manages them for you - but you do need to understand the basic concept of how Illustrator works with anchor points and paths.
 You should also understand how to access those building blocks so you can do more than create basic shapes.